wp-plugins/bft-autoresponder/readme.txt

 == Changelog ==

+= Changes in 1.9.2 =
+1. Changed the cron job logic in attempt to avoid a multiple emails issue that some people complain about

 = Changes in 1.9: =

 1. Shortcodes get executed in messages.
 Be careful with this though as CSS and Javascript effects will not always work.